proplot-dev/proplot/docs/tutorial1.rst

 To draw a colorbar or legend along the edge of a figure, use the `~proplot.subplots.Figure.colorbar` or `~proplot.subplots.Figure.legend` ``Figure`` methods.
-The colorbar or legend will be aligned between edges of the subplot grid, instead of the figure bounds.
+The colorbar or legend will be aligned between edges of the subplot grid.
+As with axes panels, drawing successive colorbars or legends along the same side will “stack” them.

 To draw a colorbar or legend beneath particular row(s) and column(s) of the subplot grid, use the ``row``, ``rows``, ``col``, or ``cols``